iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 - `v:none`
 - `v:null`

 By the way, `v:` is Vim's built-in variable.
-They will be covered more in Ch 26.
+They will be covered more in a later chapter.

 In my experience, you won't use these special primitives often.
 If you need a truthy / falsy value, you can just use 0 (falsy) and non-0 (truthy).
 If you need an empty string, just use `""`.
 But it is still good to know, so let's quickly go over them.